ajz34/rest_libcint/doc/src/thread-local.md

 # Thread Local Buffer

 In function of parallel integral (`cint_crafter.rs`), I need to pre-allocate some memory, as thread-local buffers or caches.

-This task should be a routine task in C/C++:
+This task should be a simple routine task in C/C++ with OpenMP:
 ```C++
 #pragma omp parallel
 {